 4. Problem statement

 This section identifies problems and limitations of centralized mobility approaches, and compares against possible distributed approaches.
+A few other related problems that may not be specific to the centralized approach are also described.

 4.1.
 Non-optimal routes